reduxjs/react-redux/docs/using-react-redux/static-types.md

 )(MyComponent)
 ```

-React-redux exposes a helper type, `ConnectedProps`, that can extract the return types of `mapStateToProp` and `mapDispatchToProps` from a `connector` function.
+React-redux exposes a helper type, `ConnectedProps`, that can extract the return types of `mapStateToProp` and `mapDispatchToProps` from a `connector` function, although this means that creating the connector and exporting the connected component needs to be done in 2 separate steps.

 ```ts
 import { connect, ConnectedProps } from 'react-redux'